vnator/front-artisan-react-material-ui/README.md

 If you want a npm alternative, use [Yarn](https://yarnpkg.com).

+### Server to Data Fetching
+This project make requests to [Stats-API](http://gitlab.iesde.com.br/desenvolvimento/stats-api), locally, clone and run this project.

 ## Installing / Getting started
 This projec use [CRA](https://github.com/facebook/create-react-app) for basic configuration.